m0hammad-yaser/OSWE-AWAE-Notes/Dolibarr/README.md

 Now that we know the `dol_eval()` function calls `eval()`, let's review how many places in the application call this function.
 We'll search for `dol_eval(` in code-server *Search*.

+Our search discovered `131` results in `56` files.
+It's reasonable for us to conclude that this application uses this function.
+We'll need to further analyze this function to determine if it presents a security risk.

+### Understanding the Filter Conditions